- How calculation works?

 In most cases you do not need to know about the conversion of constants to series, but it can help you to understand what happens with a formula like this:

-If you have this formula together with the fictional series sek, the result would look like this:
+If you have this formula together with the series 'sek', the result would look like this:

 You get the value 600 because the constant 100 is converted to a series with six values of 100 and then this series is summed.

-Each position in the series has an ordinal number that is called an observation number.
+Each position in the series has an ordinal number called an observation number.
 You can get a series of the ordinal numbers with the function Counter().

 With the function At(series, observation) you can get the value at a specific observation number.